-There is a membership fee of $10/month.
+Submitting to the magazine is free.
+There is a membership fee of $10/month to enter the contest.
 This acts as an “entry fee”, but unlike regular contests, you can enter as many times as you like.
 As we add more contests, your membership will allow you unlimited entries to all of them.
-Membership also comes with extra perks that other contests don’t, such as giveaways and partner discounts.
+Membership also comes with extra perks that other contests don’t, such as $250+ in discounts.

 Membership fees are used to pay the winners, purchase work from writers like yourself, and produce the magazine.
 Excess money is used to increase future prize value and buy greater quanities of work in accordance with our goal of promoting new authors.